 Zwift Racing League 2025/26 Round 1 Details

 Now in its 16th round, Zwift Racing League continues to take racing to the next level on Zwift!
-Team signups for the first round of the season are now open.
+The first round of the 2025/26 season is now underway.

 This page contains everything you need to know about the current ZRL round, and is updated as WTRL announces new details.